deepaksood619/deepaksood619.github.io/docs/about-me/ideas/thoughts-future-ideas-vision-prediction.md

 Humans cannot be trusted, they trust software more than other humans - Haven't you studied past history as to what humans have done to other humans.

+In long term for a company to survive, stock ownership for employees and board of directors, to keep each other in check, works.
+Otherwise leaders will never take ownership, since it's not their company and owners/founders will have to keep other leaders in check.
+Otherwise company will slowly collapse.

 ## Technologies

 [Can Rice last forever?](https://finshots.in/archive/can-rice-last-forever/)